fdelia/speaklocal/README.md

 An imitation of the old [spocal.net](http://www.spocal.net).
 **This is not professional work.**
 It's unfinished work: It has more or less "full" functionality, but isn't scalable and some things are missing (e.g. good error handling).
-I uploaded it [here](http://speaklocal.meteor.com).
-However, the server of speaklocal.meteor.com is free and very slow.
+I uploaded it on [meteor.com (deploy)](http://speaklocal.meteor.com).
+However, the server of speaklocal.meteor.com is free and feels a bit slow.

 ## Installation